sachintha97/Grading-Application/README.md

 OR

 - Open Command Prompt and change directory to application-be folder
-- Gradle build using gradlew build -x test
+- Gradle build using `gradlew build -x test`
-- Run : java -jar build/libs/application-be-0.0.1-SNAPSHOT.jar
+- Run : `java -jar build/libs/application-be-0.0.1-SNAPSHOT.jar`

 ### Frontend Running Steps
 - Open Command Prompt and change directory to grading-application-fe folder
-- Install dependencies using npm install
+- Install dependencies using `npm install`
-- Run : npm start
+- Run : `npm start`

-Create a database with name "grading_application_db" and add some dummy values, to deploy application in localhost
+Create a database with name `grading_application_db` and add some dummy values, to deploy application in localhost